scottpcs/Agentopia/backend/API.md

 - 404: Resource not found
 - 500: Internal server error

-Error responses include a JSON object with `error` and `details` fields providing more information about the error.
+Error responses include a JSON object with `error` and optionally `details` fields providing more information about the error.

-## Security
+## Authentication

-- API keys are encrypted before storage and decrypted when retrieved.
-- The server uses CORS to restrict access to allowed origins.
-- Sensitive operations should be performed over HTTPS in a production environment.
+Currently, the API uses a simple middleware for authentication.
+In a production environment, implement proper authentication (e.g., JWT) before using these endpoints.

 ## Notes

 - This API is designed for local development and testing.
 Additional security measures should be implemented for production use.
 - Ensure that the OpenAI API key used has the necessary permissions for the models and endpoints being accessed.

-Last updated: October 3, 2024